Where to Find the Best Pizza in Omaha

 Via Farina

-While Via Farina also has a dedicated pasta program, it’s the pizza that’s made this Omaha institution so popular.
+Autumno pizza from Via Farina in Omaha While Via Farina also has a dedicated pasta program, it’s the pizza that’s made this Downtown Omaha pizza place so popular.
 The dough requires three days to rest before it goes into the fiery belly of Via Farina’s brilliant orange pizza oven, emerging with a crispy bottom and soft-as-a-pillow outer edge.
-Via Farina has a Downtown Omaha location, but it also has a location in West Omaha if you’re staying a bit further from the stadium.
+Via Farina has a downtown location in Little Italy, but it also has a location in West Omaha.

 Read the full review at RestaurantHoppen.com.